qgrid/qgrid.github.io/source/reference/data-middleware.md

 ## Default Pipeline

-Next list is invoked item by item when data middleware is triggered.
+By default the chain below is invoked element by element when data middleware is triggered.

 ```typescript
 model.data({